bobcat1993/mvp_twilio/README.md

 You will need to [connect the flow to a Twilio WhatsApp sender (phone number)](https://www.twilio.com/docs/studio/tutorials/customer-support-menu#connect-your-whatsapp-sender-to-your-studio-flow). **Be sure to connect it to a WhatsApp number (not a regular number)**.

+It's recommended to start with one feature, for example, Sphere-of-Influence-Flow-v0.1 (since the flow is more simple).

 #### 2. Launch the app using Ngrok (for testing and personal use only).

 You can launch the app using [Ngrok](https://ngrok.com/docs/getting-started/) or Heroku or any other service.
 Ngrok is perfect for testing and personal use.